Landlord Legislation 2020 – Everything you need to know about becoming legally compliant

 Legionella Risk Assessment

 Guidance from the Health and Safety Executive outlines a need for Landlords to combat Legionnaires’ Disease in rental properties.
 This may involve carrying out risk assessments of the hot and cold water temperature and plumbing systems.
-Dependant on the level of risk, control measures may need to be put into place to prevent the possibility of harmful bacteria forming.
+Dependent on the level of risk, control measures may need to be put into place to prevent the possibility of harmful bacteria forming.

 Note: Legionella is more commonly discovered in properties which have been empty for longer periods of time.